 Photo Locations: Santa Barbara, CA, Santa Cruz, CA, The National Arboretum - Washington, Santa Clara University - Santa Clara, CA DC and Lotusland - Santa Barbara, CA

-Fruiting Olive is a marked improvement, as a more compact variety, and it produces little, if any, flowering, pollen or fruit which poses problems of messy litter, and does not create an allergy problem.
-It does best in fertile deep soil, but also tolerates rocky or alkaline soils.
+Native to the Mediterranean region, it does best in fertile deep soil, but also tolerates rocky or alkaline soils.
 It does well in heat and tolerates moderate short-term dryness.
 Multi-trunk specimens can be trimmed-up to expose the attractive gray trunks.
 It may eventually require regularly scheduled light top-trimming (but not necessarily shearing) of vigorous top shoots to maintain a lower height.
 The underside of leaves is silver-gray.
 Fruitless or few-mature-fruit varieties include 'swan hill', little ollie', majestic beauty', and 'skylark dwarf'.

 Cal-IPC (California Invasive Plant Council) classifies the invasiveness of this plant as limited.

 An Olea europaea in Sacramento Capital Park #338 is registered as a California Big Tree.
 It measures 34 feet high, with a trunk circumference of 168 inches and a crown spread of 60 feet.